A multivalued version of the Radon-Nikodym theorem, via the single-valued Gould integral: Gould integral.

-\begin{corollary} Assume that $m$ is integrable.
-Then a bounded function $f:T\to \mathbb{R}$ is Gould-integrable with respect to $m$ if and only if it is with respect to $\lambda_m$, and the two integrals agree. \end{corollary} \begin{proof} Assume that $f$ is integrable with respect to $m$, and denote by $K$ any majorant for $|f|$.
+So the Gould integrability of $m$ allows to link $m$ with $\upsilon_m$ which is an additive set function and clearly, $m$ is additive if and only if it is integrable and $m=\upsilon_m$.
+Moreover, for bounded functions, the following characterization can be given: \begin{corollary} Assume that $m$ is integrable.
+Then a bounded function $f:T\to \mathbb{R}$ is Gould-integrable with respect to $m$ if and only if it is with respect to $\upsilon_m$, and the two integrals agree. \end{corollary} \begin{proof} Assume that $f$ is integrable with respect to $m$, and denote by $K$ any majorant for $|f|$.
 Now, fix arbitrarily $\varepsilon>0$: correspondingly, there exists a partition $P_1$ such that